lmapii/practical-zephyr/02_devicetree_basics/readme.md

 └── prj.conf
 ```

-The `prj.conf` can remain empty for now, and the `CMakeLists.txt` only includes the necessary boilerplate to create a Zephyr application.
-As application, we'll use the same old `main` function that outputs the string _"Message in a bottle."_ each time it is called, and thus each time the device starts.
+The `prj.conf` can remain empty for now, and the `CMakeLists.txt` only includes the necessary boilerplate to create a Zephyr application with a single `main.c` source file.
+As an application, we'll use the same old `main` function that outputs the string _"Message in a bottle."_ each time it is called, and thus each time the device starts.

 ```c
 #include <zephyr/kernel.h>